Maroon Bells Amphitheater Wedding: Your Complete Guide to Saying “I Do” in Aspen’s Breathtaking Venue

 Step 3: Plan for Road and Shuttle Access

 The road to Maroon Bells has restricted access during the busy season, typically from early June through late October.
-At times, private vehicles are not allowed, and shuttles may be the only way for most guests to reach the site.
+At times, private vehicles are not allowed, and Maroon Bells shuttles may be the only way for most guests to reach the site.

 Your five vehicle passes cover the couple, immediate family, and essential vendors.
 Other guests and vendors may need to use the shuttle.
 Check updated road access rules as your wedding date approaches to ensure smooth transportation for everyone.